');

 About Highlands, NC

-Highlands is a small community in North Carolina with a population of 1,276 residents.
-The median household income is $63,750 per year, which is near the national average.
-The median age in Highlands is 58.4 years.
+Highlands is a small town located in North Carolina with a population of 1,276 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $63,750 per year, which is 15% below the national median of $75,149.
+The median age of 58.4 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Highlands, NC